cysec-platform/cysec-translation-tool/README.md

 ## Usage

 ### Translation Tool Library
-Can be used as a dependency to use the tool programmatically.
+Use this library as a dependency like this:

 *Example for Maven:*
 ```xml